 What is homesteading?
 As Wikipedia defines it, "homesteading is a lifestyle of self-sufficiency.
 It is characterized by subsistence agriculture and home preservation of foodstuffs.
 It may or may not also involve the small-scale production of textiles, clothing, and craftwork for household use or sale".

 Homesteading is the act of being self-sufficient.
-It is utilizing your land to provide and meet the needs of yourself and your family.
+It is utilizing your land to provide and meet your needs and your family's.
 Homesteading can be made into many things, as Wikipedia informed us above.

-Here's an infographic that visually explains homesteading, illustrating the foundational principles, key activities, and the importance of using natural resources holistically.
+Here's an infographic that explains homesteading holistically and illustrates the foundational principles, key activities, and the importance of utilizing natural resources.

 It is a practical means of survival.
 Homesteading allows you to create your own lifestyle.
 You can control what you bring into your house and your body.
 It is also security from all the commercialized products that are now becoming more harmful by the minute.

-There is no definite picture as to what homesteading should look like.
-Then again, you create your lifestyle at your own pace and perception of it.
-As long as you are self-sustaining through utilizing the resources around you, that could be homesteading.
+There is no definite picture of what homesteading should look like.
+However, you create your lifestyle at your own pace and perception of it.
+If you are self-sustaining by utilizing the resources around you, that could be homesteading.

 A common misconception is that you need acres of land to do homesteading.
 That is untrue.
 You could have a small lot of land and still nurture and develop it to create something useful.